FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 A strategist and communicator, Cori has led international teams of advocates for over fifteen years.
 She also advises philanthropic organisations about ways to tackle market concentration.

 In 2019, she co-founded Foxglove, a non-profit committed to justice in technology.
-During her tenure Foxglove won the UK’s first legal challenges to biased government algorithms, enforced the rights of Facebook and Amazon workers, challenged social media’s role in fuelling violence, and defended public value and patient autonomy in the use of health data.
-Prior to that she directed an international national security team at Reprieve.
+During her tenure, Foxglove won the UK’s first legal challenges against biased government algorithms, helped enforce the rights of Facebook and Amazon workers, challenged social media’s role in fuelling violence, and defended public value and patient autonomy in the use of health data.
+Prior to that she directed the national security team at Reprieve.

-Cori’s writing and views on tech justice and market power have featured in the Financial Times, the Guardian, the BBC, Politico, the British Medical Journal, Project Syndicate, and others.
+Cori’s writing and views on tech justice and market power have featured in the Financial Times, Guardian, BBC, Politico and elsewhere.
 In 2019 she presented The World According to AI, a documentary.
-Originally a practising lawyer, Cori is both a Senior Fellow at Open Markets Institute and an Honorary Professor of Practice at UCL College of Laws
+Originally a practising lawyer, Cori is also a Senior Fellow at Open Markets Institute and an Honorary Professor of Practice at UCL College of Laws.

 Lucie